-- the efficacy and safety profile as demonstrated in planned clinical trials; - the timing of market introduction of the product candidate as well as competitive products; - the clinical indications for which the product candidate is approved; - restrictions on the use of our products, if approved, such as boxed warnings or contraindications in labeling, or a Risk Evaluation and Mitigation Strategy ("REMS"), if any, which may not be required of alternative treatments and competitor products; - the potential and perceived advantages of product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-parties and government authorities; - relative convenience and ease of administration; - the effectiveness of sales and marketing efforts; - unfavorable publicity relating to the product candidate; and - the approval of other new therapies for the same indications.
+- the efficacy and safety profile as demonstrated in planned clinical trials; - the timing of market introduction of the product candidate as well as competitive products; - the clinical indications for which the product candidate is approved; - restrictions on the use of our products, if approved, such as boxed warnings or contraindications in labeling, or a Risk Evaluation and Mitigation Strategy ("REMS"), if any, which may not be required of alternative treatments and competitor products;

+- the potential and perceived advantages of product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third-parties and government authorities; - relative convenience and ease of administration; - the effectiveness of sales and marketing efforts; - unfavorable publicity relating to the product candidate; and - the approval of other new therapies for the same indications.

 If any product candidate is approved but does not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate or derive sufficient revenue from that product candidate and our financial results could be harmed.
-Lirentelimab is administered intravenously in our lead Phase 3 and Phase 2/3 ongoing studies.
-Intravenous drugs are less convenient for patients than some other methods of administration, such as an orally delivered drug.
+Lirentelimab was administered intravenously in our lead Phase 3 and Phase 2/3 studies and we additionally plan to administer lirentelimab subcutaneously in future studies.
+Intravenous and subcutaneous drugs are less convenient for patients than some other methods of administration, such as an orally delivered drug.